Do Prosecutors Really Treat All Defendants Equally?

 Prevent Harsh Punishments by Hiring a Skilled Criminal Defense Attorney

 If you have been arrested for a crime, you cannot rely on the prosecution to treat you fairly.
 Instead, you need an attorney by your side that understands the law and can protect your rights.
-Contact the Law Office of Timothy Armstrong, P.A. today to discuss your pending criminal case.
+Contact The Armstrong Law Group, P.A. today to discuss your pending criminal case.
 We can help you for DUI offenses, theft, and even violent crimes.
 Call us to schedule a no obligation consultation at 904-356-8618 or contact us online with your questions.